 4. Theme Customization

 SnippetsLab encourages you to personalize the experience by customizing built-in themes or creating new themes from templates.
-You can change not only syntax highlighting, but nearly all of the app’s interface as well.
+You can change not only syntax highlighting, but nearly all the app’s interface as well.

 Note: This section is about customizing the main app theme.
 To customize the Markdown Preview, see Preview Themes.